avidreactions/imagesaver2/README.md

 - Moved inline styling out of the MUI5 and into the `gallery.css` for the Gallery component. the `SX` prop is recommended for overwriting css styling in the new MUIv5.
 This type of styling would be very efficient with functional components that require their own styling override from the default styled theme.

 - `Downloads` folder and `downloads.txt` log file has been added to `.gitignore`.
 These files have been pushed not knowing that they should be ignored.

+- Add a URL validator on the frontend to validate URL and add shortcut urls without the http:// or https:// (www.google.com)